danieleteti/delphimvcframework/README.md

 - Added `MVCFramework.Commons.MVC_HTTP_STATUS_CODES` const array containing all the HTTP status codes with its `ReasonString`

+- New global configuration variable `MVCSerializeNulls`.
+  When MVCSerializeNulls = True (default) empty nullables and nil are serialized as json null.
+  When MVCSerializeNulls = False empty nullables and nil are not serialized at all.

+- Nullable types now have `Equal` support and a better "equality check" strategy.

+- Unit tests now are always executed for Win32 and Win64 bit (both client and server).

 - New built-in profiler (usable with Delphi 10.4+) - to profile a block of code, write the following

   ```delphi